-5.3 Estimate of Upper Floridian Aquifer Water Quantity
+4.3 Upper Floridian Aquifer Water Quantity

-The PCP plant is designed for optimum water conservation when compared to the typical "wet mining" process.
-The proposed groundwater use, from the production wells in the UFA, is needed for the operation of the closed-loop processing system to support mineral extraction.
-This mining technique uses a closed loop system designed for water reuse and recycling.
-Water losses will be to evaporation, retention on the tailings returning to the reclamation cut, and with minor amounts of water retained in the final product.
+The PCP is designed for optimum water conservation when compared to the typical "wet mining" process.
+The Upper Floridan wells will be pumped at a rate of approximately 1.44 MGD for three days to provide the 4.32 MG of water needed to charge the processing plant.
+The processing technique uses a closed loop system designed for water reuse and recycling.
+Daily water losses due to evaporation, retention on the tailings returning to the reclamation cut, and minor amounts of water retained in the final product are anticipated to be 10% or 300 gpm.
+Makeup water will be provided by water pumped out of the mining pit and stored in the water management ponds and the Upper Floridan wells will be reserved as a "backup" water supply.
 This process reduces environmental impacts by decreasing UFA withdrawals.

-Twin Pines will only pump water from the UFA wells when water is needed to be added to maintain the optimal water volume in the process water pond(s) and to transfer to the MSP for mineral processing via water truck.
+Twin Pines will only pump water from the Upper Floridan wells when water is needed to be added to maintain the optimal water volume in the process water pond(s).
 Water usage will be monitored by installing flow meters on the production wells in the UFA and throughout the mineral processing system.
 Twin Pines will perform regular meter maintenance, testing, and calibration to ensure best practice water conservation.
 Attachment A illustrates the process flow for the proposed mining operations.

-5.4 Percentage of Make-Up Water (MUW)
+4.4 Percentage of Make-Up Water (MUW)